A focus on long-term performance

 The sustainability and continued growth of the fund is in the best interests of our members, because with more members we can continue to invest on a global scale.

-1. Key Management Personnel includes only those employees who have been appointed, with full decision making capacity, to roles which have responsibility for planning, directing and controlling the activities of the Group.
+1. Key Management Personnel includes only those employees who have been appointed, with full decision making capacity, to roles which have responsibility for planning, directing and controlling the activities of Australian Retirement Trust.

 Find out more about our conflicts of interest & duty.